yu-jeremy/Personal-Website/README.md

 # Personal-Website

 This is the GitHub repository for my personal website, its creation is in progress.

 # Accessibility

-You can access the website [here](http://ec2-13-58-14-39.us-east-2.compute.amazonaws.com/~Yuser/Website/)
+My website can be accessed at [jeremyu.me] or [http://jeremyu.me].

+# Design

+This website is being built using Bootstrap's HTML/CSS/JS framework.
+Use of Bootstrap's cards, carousels, and buttons are especially evident.
+Additionally, Bootstrap's clean and minimalistic aesthetic allows me to tell my story the way I want to.
+Other important design notes: I make use of GlyphIcons (by manually including the SVG files in my repo after downloading from the original creator's website, which can be found [here]http://glyphicons.com/).